tylerthecoder/workbench/README.md

 **Bench treats GUI workspaces like tmux treats terminal sessions.**

 Define a "bench" for each project or context.
-Add tools to it by launching them from the menu.
+Add tools to it.
 Move them around with normal sway commands.
-Switch to a different bench and the window state is saved into the scratchpad.
-Reboot your computer without loosing the state of the windows!
+Switch to a different bench and the previous bench's windows are automatically stowed to the scratchpad while the new bench's windows are restored.
+One bench is always focused—switching between them is instant.

 **Tool state persists to disk.** When you focus a bench, missing tools are relaunched with their saved state—your browser reopens with the exact same tabs, your terminals land in the right directories, your editors load the right projects.
 Close everything, restart your machine, focus the bench again—it all comes back.
 You're not just saving window positions; you're saving the entire application state.